Robert Mugabe: University education and teaching career: 1945–1960

 From 1955 to 1958, Mugabe lived in neighbouring Northern Rhodesia, where he worked at Chalimbana Teacher Training College in Lusaka.
-There he continued his education by working on a second degree by correspondence, this time a Bachelor of Administration from the University of London International Programmes through distance and learning.
+There he continued his education by working on a second degree by correspondence, this time a Bachelor of Administration from the University of London International Programmes through distance learning.
 In Northern Rhodesia, he was taken in for a time by the family of Emmerson Mnangagwa, whom Mugabe inspired to join the liberation movement and who would later go on to be President of Zimbabwe.
 In 1958, Mugabe moved to Ghana to work at St Mary's Teacher Training College in Takoradi.
 He taught at Apowa Secondary School, also at Takoradi, after obtaining his local certification at Achimota College (1958–1960), where he met his first wife, Sally Hayfron.
 According to Mugabe, "I went [to Ghana] as an adventurist.
 I wanted to see what it would be like in an independent African state".
-Ghana had been the first African state to gain independence from European colonial powers and under the leadership of Kwame Nkrumah underwent a range of African nationalist reforms; Mugabe revelled in this environment.
+Ghana had been the first African state to gain independence from European colonial powers and under the leadership of Kwame Nkrumah underwent a range of African nationalist reforms; Mugabe reveled in this environment.
 In tandem with his teaching, Mugabe attended the Kwame Nkrumah Ideological Institute in Winneba.
 Mugabe later claimed that it was in Ghana that he finally embraced Marxism.
 He also began a relationship there with Hayfron who worked at the college and shared his political interests.